GregAC/ibex/doc/03_reference/coverage_plan.rst

 There must be a documented reason a particular bin is added to the illegal or ignore bins.

 * All combinations of privilege levels across IF, ID/EX and LSU
-* Pipeline stage states across IF, ID/EX and WB x Instruction Categories
+* Instruction Categories x Pipeline stage states across IF, ID/EX and WB

+  * Covers all possibilities of instruction combinations that could fill the pipeline.
+State only for IF/WB suffices to cover this as all the interesting per instruction behaviour occurs in ID/EX.
   * All bins containing instruction categories other than **None** ignored when ID/EX stage is empty.

 * Instructions Categories x ID/EX Privilege level